El Chapulín Colorado: Legacy The Simpsons creator Matt Groening has said that he created the Bumblebee Man character after watching El Chapulín Colorado in a motel on the United States–Mexico border.

 The character made a cameo on Action Comics No. 820 (December 2004), published by DC Comics.

 The Marvel Comics superheroine Red Locust, a member of the newest incarnation of the Champions, was created as an homage to El Chapulín Colorado.

-On the manga and anime series One Punch Man, a superhero called "Smile Man" physically resembles El Chapulín Colorado, while it also resembles classic Japanese character Anpanman.
+On the manga and anime series One Punch Man, a superhero called "Smile Man" physically resembles El Chapulín Colorado, while also resembling classic Japanese character Anpanman.
 The character wears almost the same yellow and red suit as El Chapulín, using a big red and yellow hammer as well.
-However, there're a few noticeable differences, such as the lack of antennae on the head, a big smile face instead of a heart shield on his chest (just like Anpanman) and the use of a mask.
+However, there are a few noticeable differences, such as the lack of antennae on the head, a big smile face instead of a heart shield on his chest (just like Anpanman) and the use of a mask.
 While it is yet to be confirmed if the character is a parody or a tribute of El Chapulín Colorado, several news websites (especially from Latin America) noticed the physical similarities.
 The official Spanish Twitter account of the series even acknowledged the similarities, using one of El Chapulín's quotes along a screenshot showing Smile Man.

-El Chapulín Colorado appears in one of the episodes of season 5 of Monica Toy (animated spin-off of Monica's Gang).
+El Chapulín Colorado appears in one of the episodes of season 5 of Monica Toy (animated spin-off of Monica and Friends).